-Photos: Jewish Communities Emerge in Ivory Coast
+Photos: Jewish communities emerge in Ivory Coast

 With the financial support of Kulanu, a New York-based organisation that seeks to bring Jews from isolated and emerging places together, Yehouda Firmin, leader of the Ivorian community, has been teaching the readings of the Torah and Jewish practices since 2001.
 There are now at least four different independent Jewish communities in Abidjan, each with their respective synagogues.

-Today, sub-Saharan Africa is still the region with the lowest Jewish population in the world and most have not been recognised by Israel.
+Today, sub-Saharan Africa is still the region with the lowest Jewish population in the world; most communities in the region have not been recognised by Israel.
 Like in most African nations, it is hard to quantify the Jewish community.
+Like in most African nations, it is hard to quantify the Jewish community.
+The latest census, in 2021, contains no available data on the number of Jews in Côte d’Ivoire.
 Firmin estimates that there are about 300 people who attend the religious services at the Kol Yehuda Synagogue and the other three Jewish communities estimate between 30 and 230 members each.

 In Cote d’Ivoire, nearly 43 percent of the population are Muslims while Christians account for about 40 percent of the population.
 This has played a significant role in the political landscape centred on a rivalry between current President Alassane Ouattara, largely supported by Muslims in the north, and his predecessor and rival Laurent Gbagbo, supported by Christians in the south.